The Donna Adams Mahaffey Scholarship Fund

 - Gender - Female

-- Four $2,500.00 Scholarships will be awarded (one for Riverwood International Charter School and one for North Springs Charter Schools).
+- Four $2,500.00 Scholarships will be awarded (two for Riverwood International Charter School and two for North Springs Charter Schools).

 - Must attend one of the two public high schools in Sandy Springs, GA (Riverwood International or North Springs Charter School)